-Your mobile provider might be able to solve the issue over the phone, or they may ask you to come into store to have an expert look at the phone.
+Your mobile provider might be able to solve the issue over the phone.
+They may sometimes ask you to come into store to have an expert look at the phone.

 My account has been stolen

 Account theft is a crime and therefore will be taken very seriously.
 A reason to suspect account theft might be extremely high bills.
-If you suspect that theft has occurred, you should report the matter to your mobile provider and to the police immediately.
+You should report the matter to your mobile provider and to the police immediately.